 This list of things not to do on a cruise ship has a little bit of leeway, after all, this is your vacation.
 Some things are at your discretion, but other things are dangerous and in some cases can actually get you kicked off the cruise ship!

 Keep in mind that as cruises resume post shutdown, cruise lines are adjusting to new safety and health protocols.
-While most recommendations and cruise tips remain unchanged, I’ve included some new information to reflect updates for 2021.
+While most recommendations and cruise tips remain unchanged, I’ve included some new information to reflect updates.

 63 Things to Never Do on a Cruise Ship